Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Another problem with some cooking methods is that they damage proteins.
 Denatured proteins, which have lost their structure due to heat, aren’t toxic in and of themselves.
 But the more heated a protein is, the more denatured it gets and the less likely it is that your body will be able to take advantage of its signaling molecules.
 For example, research in mice has shown that only whey protein that hasn’t been denatured boosts glutathione, the body’s master antioxidant.

-This is why I cook my proteins as little as possible.
+This is why you should cook proteins as little as possible.

 The final problem with some cooking methods is that they oxidize fats.
 Fats are your friends, and it’s important to be nice to them!
 As you know, polyunsaturated fats are highly reactive to heat and other chemical stressors.
 When heated, these oils produce compounds called dicarbonyls that cause cell mutations and may contribute to cancer.